MUTX Documentation

 - a shared

-/tmp/mutxmount so the MCP container can reach the socket
+/tmp/mutxmount so the Link container can reach the socket

 Health checks